AsjadOooO/AsjadOooO/README.md

 ##
-ty for coming to my profile any concern dm me on on discord or twitter. !❤️Hava a nice day
+ty for visiting to my profile any concern dm me on on discord or twitter. !❤️Hava a nice day